-- Most of northern and central Arizona is reporting soil moisture in the 1st to 10th percentile. - Forage for ranching purposes is less abundant than normal in most areas.
+- Most of northern Arizona is reporting soil moisture in the to 10th to 20th percentile.
+This is a significant improvement over values reported in late May. - Forage for ranching purposes is less abundant than normal in most areas.
 Ranchers are continuing to haul water to livestock due to the drier than normal winter.